 A big reason that many franchisors, consultants and everyone in our industry working with loan sizes up to this amount on project costs considers this a popular program is because it’s being sold as a “small percentage down, no collateral” loan.
 It’s not “no collateral”; it’s that banks are not required to take personal collateral.

-Franchise brands have in their agreement that the franchisor has the right to certain business assets, so should there be a default within the franchise or a violation of the franchise agreement?
-And what about franchise brands where they're starting a home-based service business; there are not a ton of business assets involved, so how would that work within the program?
+Some franchise brands have in their agreement that the franchisor has the right to certain business assets, so what would happen should there be a default within the franchise or a violation of the franchise agreement?
+And what about franchise brands that are a home-based service business; there are not a ton of business assets involved.
+So how would these scenarios work within the program?

 Crispin enlightens us that “with the service-based businesses, we’ve learned over the years that if you properly capitalize that business and make sure the borrower’s got enough money to get it ramped up to get through that startup period, then they can be successful and generate sufficient income to pay the loan back.”